apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 MasterOnly：true

-In order not to wait too long for create table(index), set a max timeout.
+In order not to wait too long for creating table(index), set a max timeout.

 ### External Table